keedio/flume-ftp-source/README.md

 11. **Wait for files to be finalized before reading**

     This is useful when large files are being written to the source server, especially compressed files.
 To avoid reading them while they're still being written to, specify the parameter `agent.sources.sftp1.search.processInUse = false` in config file.
 This *must* be accompanied by another parameter - `agent.sources.sftp1.search.processInUseTimeout`, which is specified in seconds.
 To determine if a file is still being written to, the Flume agent will check the file's last modified timestamp.
 If the file was modified within `search.processInUseTimeout` seconds ago, it will be considered as still being written to.
-A value of 30 is usually sufficienly conservative.
+A value of 30 is usually sufficiently conservative.

     ```
     INFO	Source